 Olmos’ passion for the arts grows every year, but he never forgets to give back to the communities that support him with their dedication and support.
 He is an international advocate, spokesman and humanitarian working with organizations such as Thank You Ocean, Project Hope Foundation, Children’s Hospital of Los Angeles, The Boys and Girls Club of America and more.

-media lens.